Summer Festival Magic: Decorating for Community Festivals

 Summer is the time when people enjoy the magic of outdoor festivals.
 It’s been said that there are so many festivals in this season that a person could easily wander his state and hit a festival every night from June 1st to September 1st.
 Most communities have their share of art festivals, wine festivals, community concerts in the park, and food festivals.
 But there are some that are noteworthy.

-Some festivals are extraordinary enough that they’ve made it to the list of top festivals to attend: the Telluride Bluegrass Festival in Colorado, the Bumbershoot Music and Arts Festival in Seattle (with music, theatre, visual arts, and comedy), the Waterfront Blues Festival in Portland, and the Film on the Rocks Festival in Denver (at the Red Rocks Amphitheatre where you can watch the sun set over the Rockies and then take in a film).
+Some festivals are extraordinary enough that they’ve made it to the list of top festivals to attend: the Kaaboo Del Mar Festival in San Diego, California, Tomorrow World in Atlanta, Georgia, and the Bumbershoot Music and Arts Festival in Seattle (with music, theatre, visual arts, and comedy).

 There are also great food festivals, favored by foodies: the National Cherry Festival (Traverse City, MI), the Taste of Chicago Food Festival, the Vermont Cheese Makers Festival, the Austin Ice Cream Festival, the Maine Lobster Festival, the Gilroy Garlic Festival (Gilroy, CA), and even the Truckeroo Food Truck Festival (Washington, DC).